-More than forty years ago, Gary and Marian Conway purchased a 19th Century homesteaded ranch west of Paso Robles and six miles from the seacoast art colony of Cambria, within the headlands of stunning Big Sur country.
+More than forty years ago, Gary and Marian Conway purchased a 19th Century homesteaded ranch in the West of Paso Robles, six miles from the seacoast art colony of Cambria, all within the headlands of stunning Big Sur country.

-Indeed, in the ensuing years… this pristine land, now known to lie prominently in the Premium Wine Growing Area of the United States if not the world, has evolved into a legendary vineyard.
-Legendary is an understatement as the land was tectonically formed 26-million years ago by three volcanoes emerging in lava fire from out of an inland sea.
-From this ultimate power we now find supersoils and wonder soils seen nowhere else on the planet.
-The volcano trio, amazingly, exists within the 160-acre property lines, and the natural grapes actually grow in the magma!
+Indeed, in the ensuing years… this pristine land, now known to lie prominently in the Premium Wine Growing Area of the United States (if not the world) has evolved into a legendary vineyard.
+Legendary is an understatement as the land was tectonically formed 26-million years ago by three emerging volcanoes.
+From this ultimate power we now find soils containing an abundance of nutrients almost never seen elsewhere on the planet.
+The volcano trio exists within the 160-acre property lines, and the natural grapes grow in the magma!
 Shades of Shangri-La!

-This family-farm, administrated for over 20 years by Kathleen Conway, (bio) did not veer off into an impersonal corporate enterprise.
-The farmer proprietors/vintners bring deep passions and hands-in-the-earth commitment to the farm, but perhaps more importantly they continue to write in the boldest script the awesome narrative with content rarely advanced in the wine world.
+This family-farm, administrated for over 20 years by Kathleen Conway, did not veer off into an impersonal corporate enterprise.
+The farmer proprietors/vintners bring deep passions and hands-in-the-earth commitment to the farm.
+More importantly, they continue to write the awesome narrative in the boldest of script, with content rarely advanced in the wine world.

-Challenging the status quo, they have taken us back to the future, revealing the essential nature of superlative vine growing and wine making not dependant on GM vines that necessitate artificial additives toxically enhanced with chemical formulations.
-Carmody McKnight champions “Natural Wine.”
-Natural wine which derives from the world’s supreme soils and Premium Growing Area as well as authentic vineplants. (link)
+Challenging the status quo, they have taken us back to the future and revealed the essential nature of superlative vine growing and winemaking.
+They have abolished all dependency on genetically modified vines.
+The same vines that necessitate artificial additives, toxically enhanced with chemical formulations.
+Carmody McKnight champions the “Natural Wine and Vines,” deriving from the world’s most supreme soils.

-The wine world must not ignore this message.
-It is profound.
+The wine world must not ignore this profound message.
 It is about sustaining quality and redefining classic wine.
-It is about basic health and our well-being (à votre santé).
+It is about basic health and our well-being.
 For some it will seem surprisingly political; certainly it reveals truths with enormous implications for our economic future.

 The Carmody McKnight Family